 We are lucky to have an apple orchard here in our town and each fall, I’m making a “bee-line” there to buy a couple bushels.
 They are fresh and right off the tree!

 If you don’t have a local orchard, it’s not a problem since you can buy them at the grocery store at a much cheaper price this time of year.

 What are The Best Apples to Dehydrate?

-I know their are a “bazillion” different kinds of apples.
+I know there is a “bazillion” different kinds of apples.
 As far as the best kind of apple to dehydrate really depends on what your favorite is.
 Any kind of apple can be dried.
 So don’t get hung up on trying to find “the best.”
 Any recipe for dried apples will work with any kind of apple variety.

-My favorite variety of apple is the Mutsu, but you many prefer Golden Delicious or Sugar Crisp.
+My favorite variety of apples is the Mutsu, but you may prefer Golden Delicious or Sugar Crisp.
 It is totally up to you.

 How do you dehydrate apples in a dehydrator?
 Fortunately, dehydrating apples is easy to do!

 How to Dehydrate Apples Easily